Xqni/Blogging-Platform-API/README.md

 # Blogging Platform API

 RESTful API project for a blogging platform.
-See each directory for specific information.
+See ```controllers``` directory for specific information on routes being used.

 ## Description
 This project was meant to practice making RESTful API.
 I utilized NodeJS and ExpressJS to build the backend.
 The API lets you perform CRUD operations for posts (blogs).
 You can for example: